-The Landscape Concept Plan promotes the retention of an existing corridor of melaleuca in the linear park together with the planting of predominantly native species to reflect the original natural setting of the DCP area.
+The Landscape Concept Plan promotes the planting of predominantly native species to reflect the original natural setting of the DCP area.
 This planting strategy will establish a landscape framework which enhances habitat values, reduces maintenance and water requirements, influences the built form in terms of visual integration and creates a landscaped environment for residents and visitors.
 Exotic and flowering species may be used primarily for special colour accents at significant entry points or as feature planting within parks.